 Admiral Nursing DIRECT

-This is a national telephone helpline, provided by experienced Admiral Nurses and supported by the charity Dementia UK.
+This is a national telephone helpline and email service, provided by experienced Admiral Nurses and supported by the charity Dementia UK.
 It offers practical advice and emotional support to carers and people affected by dementia.

 Alzheimer's Society helpline